 Alison Rogish, US Banking and Capital Markets DEI leader, Deloitte Consulting LLP

-Meaningful change generally happens at the local and organisational level.
-With that in mind, we have expanded our analyses3 of the current share and forecast growth4 over the next decade of women in FSIs by role categories (see sidebar, "Defining the leadership role categories of women in financial services") across select locations.5 The locations presented in this report were chosen based on areas that have the highest number of financial institutions, according to BoardEx data.
+Meaningful change generally happens at the local and organizational level.
+With that in mind, we’ve expanded our analyses3 of the current share and forecast growth4 over the next decade of women in FSIs by role categories (see sidebar, "Defining the leadership role categories of women in financial services") across select locations.5 The locations presented in this report were chosen based on areas that have the highest number of financial institutions, according to BoardEx data.

 C-titled roles at the corporate leadership level (e.g., chief executive officer, chief financial officer, chief marketing officer).

 Non–C-titled executives (e.g., line-of-business leaders, division chiefs or regional leaders, EVPs, SVPs or equivalent).
 Depending on the institution, this may be one to three levels below the C-suite.

 Representing more than 11,000 FSIs in our analysis, the United States and Canada exhibit strong numbers and significant growth potential, especially for C-suite (see figure 2).

 For decades, companies have focused largely on activities to improve the pipeline for DEI efforts.
 Based on our findings related to the multiplier effect it is equally, if not more, important to focus on diversity at the highest levels of the organization to drive progress and improve the overall pipeline of diverse talent.